 Background information

 Maritime shipping is a business where different stakeholders, administrations and authorities contribute to its overall efficiency.
-Good cooperation between authorities, port management, logistic chain and private interests is essential for efficient trade.
+Good cooperation between authorities, port management, logistic chain and private interests are essential for an efficient trade.
 The organization of ports varies considerably between countries, and often more than 10 different competent authorities play important roles in ports for the clearance of ships, crew, cargo and passengers.

 Authorities such as customs, port administration, maritime authority, health, police, immigration, agricultural and defence related stakeholders, operate in the port environment, therefore an efficient coordination between the authorities is essential for the smooth and efficient transit of people, ships and goods through the port.

-The single window concept avails the improvement in coordination between these authorities, and allows establishment of good and efficient links between logistic chain stakeholders and private interests.
+The single window concept avails the improvement in coordination between these authorities, and allows the establishment of good and efficient links between logistic chain stakeholders and private interests.

 According to the Annex to the FAL Convention, a Single Window is a facility that allows submission of standardized information covered by the Convention to a single entry point.
-Contracting Governments should encourage public authorities to introduce arrangements to enable the submission of all the information required by public authorities in connection with the arrival, stay and departure of ships, persons and cargo, avoiding duplication, to a "Single Window" that may serve also as a mechanism through which the public authorities communicate decisions and other information covered by the FAL Convention.
+Contracting Governments should encourage public authorities to introduce arrangements to enable the submission of all the information to a "Single Window" required by the public authorities in connection with the arrival, stay and departure of ships, persons and cargo, avoiding duplication, that may serve also as a mechanism through which the public authorities communicate documents and other information covered by the FAL Convention.

-In particular, a Maritime Single Window, as one of the core components of the Single Window, simplifies and harmonises the administrative procedures applied to maritime transport by making the electronic transmission of information standard and by rationalising reporting formalities such as reporting of the ship security, ship-generated waste, dangerous goods and persons onboard.
+In particular, a Maritime Single Window, as one of the core components of a National Single Window, simplifies and harmonises the administrative procedures applied to maritime transport by making the electronic transmission of information standard and by rationalising reporting formalities such as reporting of the ship security, ship-generated waste, dangerous goods and persons onboard.
 A new Recommended Practice encourages the use of the "single window" concept, to enable all the information required by public authorities in connection with the arrival, stay and departure of ships, persons and cargo, to be submitted via a single portal without duplication.

-IMO Single Window project organisation
+IMO Single Window Project Organization

-There are three primary sponsors in the project; Antigua and Barbuda, Norway and the IMO.
-The primary sponsors will hold the following principal roles and responsibilities.
+There are three primary parties in the project; Antigua and Barbuda, Norway and the IMO.
+These parties will undertake the following principal roles and responsibilities.